What is Windows File Integrity Monitoring?

 Several reasons – security, compliance, data protection and change control.

-any change to a system file could be as a result of a malware infection for example, Trojan malware replacing legitimate system files.
+Security: any change to a system file could be as a result of a malware infection, for example, Trojan malware replacing legitimate system files.
 Security breaches will also leave other clues, such as registry changes, changes to services, with new DLL and other system files being created.
 By detecting and reporting any of these irregular changes, file integrity monitoring provides a Windows HIDS (host intrusion detection system) function.

-to maintain operational and access security, for example, tracking special Windows config files such as the registry and security policy.
-Password policy and user rights/permissions - for example Remote Desktop or remote network share access - are all controlled via settings in the registry and local security policy.
-In other words, file integrity monitoring for Windows will track configuration drift and to help enforce a hardened build standard.
+Compliance: to maintain operational and access security, for example, tracking special Windows config files such as the registry and security policy.
+Password policy and user rights/permissions - for example, Remote Desktop or remote network share access - are all controlled via settings in the registry and local security policy.
+In other words, file integrity monitoring for Windows will track configuration drift and help enforce a hardened build standard.

 However, for compliance, FIM goes further and can be used to analyze configuration settings and ensure that cyber security vulnerabilities have been mitigated from the host.